-The increase in horsepower required to pump from a well 140 feet deeper than the current levels would result in an increased cost of \$15 per acre foot of water using Surprise Valley Electric (SVE) rates and \$30 per acre foot using Pacific Gas and Electric (PG&E) rates (Conner 2021).
-Calculated on a per ton basis, the increased cost of 140' water level decline translates to about \$6.50 per ton using SVE power and \$13 per ton with PG&E. (see Appendix 7A).
+The increase in horsepower required to pump from a well approaching the MT would result in an increased cost of \$15 per acre foot of water using Surprise Valley Electric (SVE) rates and \$30 per acre foot using Pacific Gas and Electric (PG&E) rates (Conner 2021).
+Calculated on a per ton basis, the increased cost of 140-foot water level decline translates to about \$6.50 per ton using SVE power and \$13 per ton with PG&E. (see Appendix 7A).

 Total operating costs for a typical grass hay farm in the intermountain area are estimated to be \$119 per ton.
 Total cash costs, not counting land and depreciation are estimated at \$138 per ton of hay produced (Orloff et al 2016).
-Considering hay prices have been in the \$200 per ton range (USDA, Agricultural Marketing Service), the potential increase in required pumping power reduces return over cost by 10 to20%.
+Considering hay prices have been in the \$200 per ton range (U.S. Department of Agriculture [USDA], Agricultural Marketing Service), the potential increase in required pumping power reduces return over cost by 10 to 20 percent.

-To produce grain hay, pumping costs are less because less water is required.
-But, because the relative value of grain hay, approximately \$120 per ton, is also much less, the overall impact to economic returns is equal if not greater.
-Thus, the agricultural production economic threshold for well levels is determined to be 140 feet below the fall 2021-2015 baseline.
+To produce grain hay pumping costs are less because less water is required.
+Because the relative value of grain hay, approximately \$120 per ton, is also much less, the overall impact to economic returns is equal if not greater.
+Thus, the agricultural production economic threshold for well levels is determined to be 140 feet below the fall 2015 baseline.

-While the viability of agriculture is of paramount importance, it is acknowledged that if agriculture use that utilizes the margin of operational flexibility (140 feet below fall 2015) described above may cause some wells in the Basin to go dry.
+While the viability of agriculture is of paramount importance, it is acknowledged that if water levels approach the MT, some wells in the Basin may go dry.
 Figure 7-3 shows an assessment of the depths of wells throughout the Basin based on DWR well logs.
-While this dataset has inaccuracies, it gives a sense of the impact of lowering water levels on the different well types, and indicates that lowering of water levels throughout the Basin by 140 feet could result in a significant percentage of wells going dry.
+While this dataset has inaccuracies, it gives a sense of the impact of lowering water levels on the different well types and indicates that lowering of water levels throughout the Basin to the MT could result in a significant percentage of wells going dry.
 Many of the shallower wells are likely the oldest wells in the Basin and may be unused or abandoned.

-2346 Figure 7-4 shows that domestic well density is not evenly distributed throughout the Basin and that 2347 representative wells are located near the areas of highest domestic well density

-2348 It is also acknowledged that utilizing the margin of operational flexibility by agriculture to draw levels

-2349 down by up to 140 feet could have impacts on users of interconnected surface water, including

-2350 groundwater dependent ecosystems and surface water rights holders.
-Discussion of this effect is 2351 discussed in Section 7.3.6 below.
+- Figure 7-4 shows that domestic well density is not evenly distributed throughout the Basin and that representative wells are located near the areas of highest domestic well density - 2097 It is also acknowledged that utilizing the margin of operational flexibility by agriculture could have - 2098 impacts on users of surface water if it is determined to be interconnected.
+This potentially includes - 2099 groundwater dependent ecosystems and surface water rights holders.
+Discussion of this effect is - 2100 discussed in Section 7.3.6 Interconnected Surface Water, below.

-2352 Causes
+2101 Causes